akimd/vcsn/doc/weightsets.rst

 weights are stored on transitions and passed around between functions.

 The storage type does **not** indicate how the weight should be interpreted.
-For instance an integer stored by ``int`` could be interpreted as an element of the semiring :math:`(\mathbb{Z},+,\times,0,1)` or as an element of the semiring :math:`(\mathbb{Z}\cup\{\infty\},\min,+,\infty,0)`.
+For instance an integer stored as an ``int`` could be interpreted as an element of the semiring :math:`(\mathbb{Z},+,\times,0,1)` or as an element of the semiring :math:`(\mathbb{Z}\cup\{\infty\},\min,+,\infty,0)`.

-A :dfn:`weight-set` object store the semantic information associated to the weights.
+A :dfn:`weight-set` object stores the semantic information associated to the weights.
 Ideally you should have one weight-set instantiated somewhere in order to manipulate weights.